derdilla/blood-pressure-monitor-fl/README.md

 ## Getting Started

+### Android

+#### GitHub
+You can download and install the APK directly through the Releases page.
+Keep in mind that you have to regulary check for new versions manually.

+#### Finding and Downloading the "Blood Pressure Monitor" App through Fdroid
+Please note that the app is currently only available from the IzzyOnDroid repository due to the review phase of the main repository not being finished.
-To use this app, download the version for your platform from the release page.
+To find and download the "Blood Pressure Monitor" app from the IzzyOnDroid repository, follow these steps:

+1. Download and install the [F-Droid app](https://f-droid.org/en/) App.
+2. Once in F-Droid Go to the settings in right bottom drawer and  add the `https://apt.izzysoft.de/fdroid/repo` repository.
+3. You can now search and install the "blood pressure monitor" App in F-Droid (You might need to add extra permissions)

+### I-OS
-While building an ios app would be no problem code wise, but apple's restrictive behavior makes this more complicated (and expensive).
+While building an ios app would be no problem code wise, apple's restrictive behavior makes this more complicated (and expensive).
+So I wont take this step unless there is significant demand.

+### Linux
+Download the bundle from the releases Page

+### Windows and MacOS
+Sorry, you need to compile from source.
+If there is enough demand I can add a windows build.

 ## Screenshots
 <table style="width: 100%; border-collapse: collapse;">